ovhlabs/knowledge-base/en/_posts/2015-08-10-how-to-manage-solutions-using-runabove-manager.markdown

 Enter the name, description and cluster of your new solution.

-- The name can contain only alphanumeric characters and dash
+- The name can contain only alphanumeric characters and dash and are case sensitive.
 - The cluster is the location where your data are stored.

 Select ok